PrestaShop/open-source/content/project-organization/quality-council/tooling/nightly-board.md

 ## Goal

 The nightly board is the dashboard for Software Developers in Test.
-It is checked every morning in order to stabilise existing tests and escalate issues in the event of regressions detected on all supported branches.
+It is checked every morning in order to stabilize existing tests and escalate issues in the event of regressions detected on all supported branches.

 ## Schedule